 - Immediate investigation

-We move quickly to document the scene, photograph hazards, interview witnesses, and secure physical evidence before it is altered, repaired, or lost. - Medical and expert coordination
+We move quickly to document the scene, photograph hazards, interview witnesses, and secure physical evidence before it is altered or lost. - Medical and expert coordination

-We work with respected physicians, surgeons, life-care planners, and economists to clearly explain the cause of the amputation and calculate the true, lifelong cost of your injury. - Thorough documentation of damages
+We work with respected physicians, surgeons, life-care planners, and economists to explain the cause of the amputation and calculate the lifelong cost of the injury. - Thorough documentation of damages

-We present insurance companies with detailed, evidence-backed demand packages that reflect the full scope of your economic and non-economic damages. - Full trial readiness
+We present insurance providers with detailed demand packages supported by evidence intended to address both economic and non-economic damages. - Full trial readiness

 Why Choose Us to Work on Your Case

 After a serious injury, you need a law firm you can trust to protect your future.
-Jacoby & Meyers has represented injured Californians for more than five decades, combining experience, resources, and compassion when it matters most.
+Jacoby & Meyers has represented injured Californians for more than five decades.

 - Established in 1972 with over 50 years of experience